EPXOL/MultiDomainWebProxy/README.md

 **Usage**

-Proxy is fully controlled by CLI, when you run the proxy first time it will make a "database.db" file
+Proxy is fully controlled by CLI, when you run the proxy first time it will make a "database.db" file in the directory its located.
+When you type "help" after the proxy inicializes it will show you the whole list of commands there are.